 By buying cotton products from Tu, you’re supporting the Better Cotton Initiative Farmers who are trained to use water efficiently, care for soil health and natural habitats, reduce use of the most harmful chemicals and respect workers’ rights and wellbeing.
 Read more about Better Cotton and Mass Balance here.

 We are working on introducing Organic Cotton products into our ranges.
 Organic Cotton is grown without the use of harsh chemicals, which is better for both the workers and the environment.
 Organic Cotton also uses less water versus conventional cotton.

-Tu are committed to driving the ongoing use of recycled polyester throughout our clothing ranges, to help to direct otherwise redundant plastics away from the waste stream, and give these materials a second lease of life.
+Here at Tu, we are committed to driving the ongoing use of recycled polyester throughout our clothing ranges, to help to direct otherwise redundant plastics away from the waste stream and give these materials a second lease of life.

 REPREVE® helps create a reprieve for the planet.
 REPREVE® is one of the most certified, earth friendly fibres available in the world.
 High quality, recycled polyester yarns are made from 100% recycled materials, including post-consumer plastic bottles, pre-consumer industrial waste or a hybrid blend of both.

 Tu products made with REPREVE® recycled polyester will contain bottle counts on our product pages.
 Products made with REPREVE® help conserve energy and natural resources and gives you another great reason to buy recycled.
 That’s why 20% of our women’s denim range now uses REPREVE® as of SS20.
 REPREVE® Unifi, Inc.